-After cell disruption or extraction, clarify the sample by centrifugation at $10\ 000 - 20\ 000 \times g$ for 15 - 30 minutes.
-It is generally recommended also to pass the sample through a $0.22 - 0.45\ \mu\text{m}$ filter (e.g., a syringe filter) to avoid inadvertently applying any remaining particles onto the column.
-If the sample contains only small amounts of particles, centrifugation may be omitted and it is enough only to carry out filtration.
+After cell disruption or extraction, clarify the sample by centrifugation at $10\ 000\ -\ 20\ 000\ \times$ g for $15\ -\ 30\ minutes$ .
+It is generally recommended also to pass the sample through a $0.22\ -\ 0.45\ \mu m$ filter (e.g., a syringe filter) to avoid inadvertently applying any remaining particles onto the column.
+If the sample contains only small amounts of particles it may be enough only to carry out filtration.
 Application of a sample that has not been properly clarified may reduce the performance and lifetime of the column.
 The sample should be applied under conditions similar to those of the binding buffer.
 Add imidazole to the sample to have the same concentration as in the binding buffer.